wilsonmar/oss-perf/puppet.md

 He prefers to manage servers like a herd (of cattle).

-wheras

-His machines boot with a common, blank image and get configured at first boot rather than different images with software already installed.
+His machines boot with a common, blank image on AWS and get configured at first boot (rather than different images with software already installed).

+And manifests can be set to be read only by root.

  <a id="Pulp">
  ## Pulp Version Control</a>
 <a target="_blank" href="http://www.pulpproject.org/">http://www.pulpproject.org/</a>
 is a centralized repository to manage revisions of specs in Puppet.

+Pulp can scan all manifests to list which **version** of software is installed across all machines.

+Pulp replicates its manifest repository across availability zones, which Puppet Masster does not do, which makes the Puppet Masters a single point of failure.

+From github, Pulp **clones** and copies repos from qa to stage to live.

+Jenkins:

+ 0. fetches code from git,
+ 1. runs lint test (using the Jenkins Warnings plugin)
+ 2. pull in modules (using librarian-puppet),
+ 3. builds a RPM which,
+ 3. if tests are successful, are
+ 4. added to a Pulp repo and installed on target machines (using Jenkins Promoted build plugin)

 <a id="Infrastructure">
 ## Infrastructure</a>